New Jersey Roads - US 1-9 - NB

-The beginning of I-278.
-Follow link below to the I-278 page for information on how it was meant to continue to the west.
+These old railroads cross at Ave.
+C in Linden and Magnolia Ave. in Elizabeth.
+Between them is the beginning of I-278.
+Follow the I-278 link at bottom for information on how it was meant to continue to the west.

 This sign support is older than anything I've ever seen in NJ, and probably dates from the construction of the NB lanes that pass underneath it.
 1940's?
 1930's?
 It has an Art Deco-ish look to it.

-Three views from the elevated freeway north of Newark Airport.
+Views from the elevated freeway north of Newark Airport, with the 3rd-4th and 5th-6th photos representing left (Express) and right (Local) pairs on the same gantry.
 The SB side was the original 4-lane two-way freeway through this area, and the NB side ended up being built several blocks away, but then the SB side was rehabilitated, making this actually the older side.
 The second view gives you an idea of how close we still are to the airport.

 North of the airport, the express lanes take you onto the Pulaski Skyway with no way off until Jersey City, but the local lanes both go to US 1-9 Truck, with a left exit that merges into the two express lanes just before they rise up above the world.
 More lanes are definitely needed, but the Skyway, built in the 1930's, is not expandable or duplicable.